 Counselling sessions (50 minutes) £50

-I offer a few counselling concessions on a first come basis to those on low income and to counselling students between 10.00 am and 3.00 pm on weekdays only.
+I offer a few counselling concessions on a first come basis to those on low income and to counselling students in long-term therapy between 10.00 am and 3.00 pm on weekdays only.
+Please ask for details.

 Payment is at the end of each session.

 If you miss a session without giving 48 hours notice, it is expected that you will pay for the session in full.

 There is no waiting room should you arrive early.
 Please knock at agreed times only.

 My consulting room is accessible via a flight of stairs and I regret that at present is not suitable for those with mobility difficulties.

 Mobile: 0791 937 1663

 Accredited register membership